mvd4/vulkan_cpp_tutorial/docs/lesson 19.md

     return swapChainImageViews;
 }
 ```
+Note that by querying the images from the swapchain and iterating over them, we automatically get an image view for every image in the swapchain.
+The number of images / image views will likely be different from our constant `swapchainImageCount` because it also includes the images that the swapchain needs internally.
+To make this more explicit and avoid mistakes in the future I've therefore renamed the constant to `requestedSwapchainImageCount`.

-And with those image views we can finally create our framebuffers:
+With those image views we can finally create our framebuffers:
 ```
 std::vector< vk::UniqueFramebuffer > create_framebuffers(
     const vk::Device& logicalDevice,